r1cksec/corptrace/README.md

 Variables can also be stored in this configuration file, which are automatically included in the arguments of Argparse.

 ## Install
-The setup script will install tool dependencies and insert the absolute path to the scripts into the `modules.json` file.
+The setup script will install tool dependencies and insert the absolute path to the scripts into the `modules.json` file (tested on kali).

 ```
 sudo bash setup.sh